-2.2 Initial Soil Vapor Sampling
+2.2 Soil Vapor Sampling

-Soil vapor point installation and sampling will occur in general conformance to the New York State Department of Health Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006.
+As in previous sampling performed in this investigation under work plans previously approved by NYSDEC, soil vapor point installation and sampling will occur in general conformance to the New York State Department of Health Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006, and as performed during the initial phase of soil vapor investigation work in April-June 2008.
 The procedure and work scope is described in the sections below.